Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Follow these simple steps to get rid of algae in the aquarium:

-- Clean the gravel with a siphon in order to remove debris and waste
+- Clean the gravel with a siphon to remove debris and waste

 - Clean the aquarium filters.
 Just rinse under cool water.
 NEVER USE SOAP!